 Brief history

-Section 110 of the Clear Air Act, 40 USC §7410, requires state and local air pollution control agencies to adopt federally approved control strategies to minimize air pollution.
+Section 110 of the CAA, 42 U.S.C. §7410, requires state and local air pollution control agencies to adopt federally approved control strategies to minimize air pollution.
 The resulting body of regulations is known as the State Implementation Plan, or more commonly called a “SIP.”

 SIPs serve two main purposes: